 For simpler estates with no Inheritance Tax payable (typically estates valued up to £500,000 where a property is involved) our fee will be £500 plus VAT plus disbursements*.

-For higher value estates with Inheritance Tax payable our fee will be £1,000 plus VAT plus disbursements*.
+For higher value estates with Inheritance Tax payable our fee starts from £1,500 plus VAT plus disbursements*.

 * Please note that in all cases our fees exclude VAT and disbursements.
 As a minimum, a probate application fee of £215 is payable to the registry office